benbalter/benbalter.github.com/_posts/2012-10-01-welcome-to-the-post-cms-world.md

 The pitch is straightforward.
 It leads to simple, flexible, and reliable websites that allow for a renewed focus on what actually matters: the content.
 Dave Cole over at [Development Seed](http://developmentseed.org/) (also powered by Jekyll) [put it best](http://developmentseed.org/blog/2012/07/27/build-cms-free-websites/):

 > In the past, building websites with features like consistent templates and lists of aggregated content meant setting up complex content management systems.
-These CMSs consisted of templating logic, application code, and content databases so they could assemble webpages each time they were requested by site visitors.
+These CMSs consisted of templating logic, application code, and content databases so they could assemble web pages each time they were requested by site visitors.
 They were complicated systems that depend on many separate applications working together, like a web server to route page requests to a PHP application that uses predefined page layout templates to format content that's stored in a MySQL database.
 Serving a page request required at least three separate applications all working together — any one failing would bring down the system…
 >
-> From open source frameworks like Drupal, Wordpress, and Expression Engine to multi-million dollar proprietary applications that the government and big corporations procure from companies that also build tanks and battle ships, these systems produce the same exact output: HTML, CSS, and JavaScript files that web browsers know how to format into the webpages we see.
+> From open source frameworks like Drupal, Wordpress, and Expression Engine to multi-million dollar proprietary applications that the government and big corporations procure from companies that also build tanks and battle ships, these systems produce the same exact output: HTML, CSS, and JavaScript files that web browsers know how to format into the web pages we see.
 Additional features like RSS or JSON API feeds are just new templates for the same content, and backend workflow modules like those for embedded media and handling email notifications are really separate systems that introduce complexity when integrated with the publishing system.

 And then there's cost.
 Putting aside the value of time for a moment, shared hosting's going to run you in the ballpark of $7 a month; AWS starts at $14, plus the cost of bandwidth and storage; and Jekyll, if hosted by GitHub?
 Free.[^3]

-I stood up the three options side-by-side, and ran them through the riggors of a performance testing tool humorously called [Siege](http://freecode.com/projects/siege), the results of which can be found below.
+I stood up the three options side-by-side, and ran them through the rigors of a performance testing tool humorously called [Siege](http://freecode.com/projects/siege), the results of which can be found below.

 I'm still unpacking some of the boxes of bytes, so if you notice something that doesn't seem right, feel free to [open an issue](https://github.com/benbalter/benbalter.github.com/issues), or better yet, like what you see, feel free to [fork and contribute](https://github.com/benbalter/benbalter.github.com).
 Embracing somewhat of a crawl, walk, run, or fail-fast philosophy, next up is outputting the pages as JSON and relying on Backbone to do the heavy lifting.